yizhiwang96/deepvecfont/README.md

 - **Prepare ttf/otf files**

 Put the ttf/otf files in `./data_utils/font_ttfs/train` and `./data_utils/font_ttfs/test`, and organize them as `0000.ttf`, `0001.ttf`, `0002.ttf`...
+The ttf/otf files in our dataset can be found in [Google Drive](https://drive.google.com/file/d/1D-KxfDqpz1tOSY5VxfsU7o0HlKd0GuJI/view?usp=sharing).

 - **Deactivate the conda environment and install Fontforge**